samukce/migrate-from-svn-to-git/README.md

 ## Requirements to use

-- Git.exe on path of the Windows;
+- Git.exe on path of the Windows
-- .NET Framework 4.6.1;
+- .NET Framework 4.6.1

 ## The development of application